ahmedshuhel/ahmedshuhel.github.io/_drafts/simplified-bundling-for-aurelia.md

 2. Dynamic Dependencies:

-There is no problem at all for tracing static dependenies infact it's what we are doing now.
+There is no problem at all for tracing static dependenies as system-builder does this for us, infact it's what we are doing now.
 And conder it done.

+Dynamic dependiceis are the thing that can't be staticly tracable by analyzing `import` statements.

 - Tracing Dependencies from Views.
 - Tracing Dependencies from Application Code.
 - Tracing Dependencies for Plugins.

+## Aurelia View Dependency Analyzer

+## Aurelia View Model/Module Dependency Analyzer.

+- Find `Router` config and resolve dependencies.
+- Will find attributes, databind syntax and resolve dependencies

 ## Hook for SystemJS Builder.

 it has not extension point currently.
 So, I would create one and provide functions that extends it capabily by accepting the `asset specific` custom analyzer for Aurelia.

-## Aurelia View Dependency Analyzer

-## Aurelia View Model Dependency Analyzer.

-- Find `Router` config and resolve dependencies.
-- Will find attributes, databind syntax and resolve dependencies